meganmotis/wats1030-intro-to-unix/nix_scavenger_hunt.md

-* Use the `-r` option of `grep` to *recursively* find the text "Waldo" hidden in a file somewhere under the `challenge_files` directory. *Paste the result showing the file and line where the word "Waldo" shows up.*
+* Use the `-r` option of `grep` to *recursively* find the text "Waldo" hidden in a file somewhere under the `challenge_files` directory. *Paste the result showing the file and line where the word "Waldo" shows up.* serial-numbers/eaque_molestiae.txt:Ut est maiores quia autem.
+Nisi modi Waldo sed cor poris sit explicabo ut est. Et est placeat ea sunt sunt consectetur sunt incidunt.
+Ex plicabo vel esse blanditiis dolorem culpa non quia.

 ### Pipes and Connecting Commands

 * Sometimes it's useful to output the results of a command to a text file for further analysis, reference, or processing.
 Try running `ls > files.txt`.
 Notice that the file `files.txt` was created.
-View that file using `more`. *What do you see in the `files.txt` file?*
+View that file using `more`.
+*What do you see in the `files.txt` file?*
+It's a list of all of the files in the directory (challenge_files) where I created the files.txt file.

 * Notice that if you run `ls -alh` in the `challenge_files` directory, the files scroll by very quickly.
 Sometimes it would be better to get the results in a paginated format.
-Try running `ls -alh | more`. *Describe what you see when you run `ls -alh | more`.*
+Try running `ls -alh | more`.
+*Describe what you see when you run `ls -alh | more`.*
+It breaks up the results into several different pages to make reading through the list easier.

 * Earlier, when you viewed the list of active processes on your devbox using `ps aux`, the list was probably really long.
 You can make this list more manageable by using the pipe (`|`) to filter the results of `ps` using `grep`.
-Run `ps aux | grep <your_username>` to see what processes are running for your specific user. *Paste the list of processes that reference your username here:*
+Run `ps aux | grep <your_username>` to see what processes are running for your specific user.
+*Paste the list of processes that reference your username here:* root       531  0.0  0.6  63876  3344 ?
+Ss   12:50   0:00 sshd: cabox [priv]
+cabox      533  0.0  0.2  64012  1484 ?
+S    12:50   0:00 sshd: cabox@notty
+cabox      534  0.0  0.1  12924   924 ?
+Ss   12:50   0:00 /usr/lib/openssh/sft
+p-server
+root       539  0.0  0.6  63876  3496 ?
+Ss   12:51   0:00 sshd: cabox [priv]
+cabox      541  0.0  0.2  64008  1492 ?
+S    12:51   0:00 sshd: cabox@pts/0
+cabox      542  0.0  0.8  20632  4568 pts/0    Ss   12:51   0:00 -bash
+cabox      758  0.0  0.2  15520  1144 pts/0    R+   13:12   0:00 ps aux
+cabox      759  0.0  0.1   8816   764 pts/0    S+   13:12   0:00 grep --color=auto ca
+box